josephmaa/pyspark/README.md

 Pyspark Traffic Detection

 First install the dataset from [kaggle](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents?resource=download).
 Put the dataset in the main repository and call `python main.py`.
 Generates figures to the output folder for analysis.
-The dataset is approximately 11 GB.
+The dataset is approximately 1 GB.

 Spark MLlib is necessary in order to run the linear regression model.
 Currently on RMSE, MAE, R2 (Pearson's) are the only metrics computed on the model.

-By default, PySpark is run in Standalone mode for prototyping, but can be deployed to a S3 bucket.
+By default, PySpark is run in Standalone mode for prototyping, but can be deployed to a Google Cloud Storage Bucket.

 ![](outputs/jointplot.png)